rChrisb/holbertonschool-low_level_programming/doubly_linked_lists/README.md

 if it is not possible to add the new node at index idx, do not add the new node and return NULL
 ----------------------------------------
 ### <p align=center>`8.
 Delete at index`</p>
+Write a function that deletes the node at index index of a dlistint_t linked list.

+Prototype: int delete_dnodeint_at_index(dlistint_t **head, unsigned int index);
+where index is the index of the node that should be deleted.
+Index starts at 0
+Returns: 1 if it succeeded, -1 if it failed
 ----------------------------------------